Tomato Rice Recipe (South Indian Thakkali Sadam)

 1. This recipe is simple and quick.
 First up, rinse your basmati (or other long grain rice) under water until the water comes out clear.
 Now soak your rice in fresh water for 20 to 30 minutes, then drain the rice and set it aside.

-TIP: Do not skip this step!
+Tip: Do not skip this step!
 Rinsing the rice removes surface starches that can cause the rice to become gummy while cooking.
-Soaking gives the rice the opportunity to cook more evenly and will ensure you don’t get any al dente pieces.
+Soaking gives the rice the opportunity to cook more evenly and will ensure you don’t get any half cooked pieces.

 Sauté Aromatics and Tomatoes

-2. Next up, pull out your trusty 3 litre pressure cooker and heat oil over a low flame until barely shimmering.
-You could use any neutral tasting oil.
+2. Next up, pull out your trusty 3 litre stovetop pressure cooker and heat oil over a low flame until barely shimmering.
+You could use any neutral tasting oil or Ghee.
 I have used sunflower oil.

 Add ½ teaspoon mustard seeds to the heated oil and allow them to cook until crackling.
 Next, add 4 to 5 fenugreek seeds (methi) and fry for about a couple of seconds making sure you do not burn them.